 J.D., magna cum laude, Michigan State University College of Law, 2013

-B.A., magna cum laude, Business Management and Administration, Bradley University, 2010
+B.A., magna cum laude, Bradley University, 2010

 - U.S. District Court for the Northern District of Illinois